MUST-Deep-Learning/KnowIt/README.md

 ## Citation
 If you make use of KnowIt, we kindly request that you cite it with the provided citation file.
-This link will be updated to an official link soon.

 ## Acknowledgments